The semi-detached house with its bay windows and net curtains has long been ridiculed as an emble...

 Such is the attractiveness of semis, which are cheaper than detached houses but have most of the same benefits for families.
 Semi-detached houses were built in their hundreds of thousands by the Victorians and Edwardians between the wars and through to the present day.
 Interestingly in the late 19th Century and early 20th century – they often weren’t referred to as semi-detached – but as villas!

 So whilst Europeans live on top of each other in apartments us British chose, in the late Victorian and early Edwardian times, suburban comfort, being near … but not too near, the neighbours!
 I once heard someone say the semi-detached house was a peculiar crossbreed that doesn’t stand on its own — it is inseparable from its neighbour — yet somehow still embodies a dream of suburban independence.

-Over one in four houses in Hull is a semi-detached house
+Nearly one in two houses in Sutton is a semi-detached house.

-There are 36,364 semi-detached properties in Hull and they represent 29.24% of all the households in Hull.
-Hull has such a mix of semi-detached properties with the older classic bay fronted semis to more modern ones built in the last couple of decades.
-Especially with the older ones, the semi offered a hall to provided separation between the reception rooms and privacy for their occupants.
+There are 6,087 semi-detached properties in Sutton and they represent 44.05% of all the households in Sutton.
+Sutton has such a mix of semi-detached properties with the older classic bay fronted semis to more modern ones built in the last couple of decades.
+Especially with the older ones, the semi offered a hall to provide separation between the reception rooms and privacy for their occupants.
 Also the downstairs offered larger rooms to accommodate dining tables, whilst upstairs, bedrooms were smaller, yet cosy.